Provision EC2 Instance with EBS Volume using Terraform

 When prompted, type ‘yes’ to confirm.

-Verify the EC2 and EBS in AWS.
+Verify the EC2 instance and the creation of a 3GB EBS volume in AWS.

-The EBS volume is successfully attached to the EC2 instance.
+We have successfully executed the EBS volume is successfully attached to the EC2 instance.

 0